 With many workers now driving electric vehicles, mileage reimbursements have gotten more complex.
 What is the electric car mileage reimbursement rate?
 How does it differ from traditional vehicles?

-Mileage reimbursement compensates drivers for using personal vehicles for business purposes.
+Under IRS rules, electric vehicles (EVs) receive the same mileage rate as gas vehicles.
+Typically, mileage reimbursement compensates drivers for using personal vehicles for business purposes.
 It covers expenses like wear and tear, fuel, and maintenance costs.

 How Electric Vehicle Rates Differ from Gasoline Vehicles